-Two microliters of plasma were prepared using the Pre-Omics iST Kit (PreOmics GmbH) according to the manufacturer's protocol prior to nanoLC-MS/MS analysis on a nanoAcquity Ultra-Performance LC (UPLC) device (Waters Corporation) coupled to a Q-Exactive Plus mass spectrometer (Thermo Fisher Scientific), as detailed in the supplementary materials.
+Two microliters of plasma was prepared using the PreOmics iST Kit (PreOmics GmbH) according to the manufacturer's protocol before nanoLC-MS/MS analysis on a nanoAcquity UltraPerformance LC (UPLC) device (Waters Corporation) coupled to a Q Exactive Plus mass spectrometer (Thermo Fisher Scientific), as detailed in the Supplementary Materials.
 A sample pool comprising equal amounts of all protein extracts was constituted and regularly injected during the course of the experiment as an additional quality control.

 The raw data obtained from each sample (45 critical patients, 23 non-critical patients, and 22 healthy controls) were processed using MaxQuant (version 1.6.14).
 Peaks were assigned using the Andromeda search engine with trypsin/P specificity.
-A database containing all human entries was extracted from the UniProtKB-SwissProt database (May 11 2020, 20410 entries).
+A database containing all human entries was extracted from the UniProtKB/Swiss-Prot database (11 May 2020, 20,410 entries).
 The minimal peptide length required was seven amino acids, and a maximum of one missed cleavage was allowed.
-Methionine oxidation and acetylation of the proteins' N-termini were set as variable modifications, and acetylated and modified methionine-containing peptides, as well as their unmodified counterparts, were excluded from the protein quantification step.
+Methionine oxidation and acetylation of the proteins' N termini were set as variable modifications, and acetylated and modified methionine-containing peptides, as well as their unmodified counterparts, were excluded from the protein quantification step.
 Cysteine carbamidomethylation was set as a fixed modification.
 The "match between runs" option was enabled.
-The maximum false discovery rate was set to 1% at the peptide and protein levels with the use of a decoy strategy.
+The maximum FDR was set to 1% at the peptide and protein levels with the use of a decoy strategy.
 The normalized label-free quantification (LFQ) intensities were extracted from the ProteinGroups.txt file after the removal of nonhuman and keratin contaminants, as well as reverse and proteins only identified by site.
 This resulted in 336 quantified proteins.
 Complete datasets have been deposited in the ProteomeXchange Consortium database with the identifier PXD025265 (73).

 The LFQ values from MaxQuant were used for differential protein expression analysis.
 For each pairwise comparison, the proteins expressed in at least 80% of the samples in either group were retained.
 Variance stabilization normalization (Vsn) was performed using the justvsn function from the vsn R package (74).
-Missing values were imputed using the random forest approach (75).
+Missing values were imputed using the random forest (RF) approach (75).
 This process resulted in 161 proteins.
-Differential protein expression analysis was performed using the limma bioconductor package in R (76).
-Significant differentially expressed proteins were determined based on an adjusted P-value cutoff of 0.05 using the Benjamini-Hochberg method.
+Differential protein expression analysis was performed using the limma Bioconductor package in R (76).
+Significant differentially expressed proteins were determined on the basis of an adjusted P value cutoff of 0.05 using the Benjamini-Hochberg method.